-- 4260 A registered data format defines (at a minimum) a Primary Base ID Table (a detailed - specification for registered ID tables may be found in Annex J).
-This base table defines - the data system Identifier(s) represented by each row of the table, any Secondary ID Bits - or Aux Format bits invoked by each table entry, and various implicit rules (taken from a - 4264 predefined rule set) that decoding systems shall use when interpreting data encoded - 4265 according to each entry.
-When a data item is encoded in a Packed Object, its associated - 4266 table entry is identified by the entry's relative position in the Base Table.
-This table - position or index is the ID Value that is represented in Packed Objects. - 4268 A Base Table containing a given number of entries inherently specifies the number of bits - needed to encode a table index (i.e., an ID Value) in an ID List Packed Object (as the Log - 4270 (base 2) of the number of entries).
-Since current and future data system ID Tables will - 4271 vary in unpredictable ways in terms of their numbers of table entries, there is a need to - pre-define an ID Value Size mechanism that allows for future extensibility to - 4273 accommodate new tables, while minimizing decoder complexity and minimizing the need - 4274 to upgrade decoding software (other than the addition of new tables).
-Therefore, - regardless of the exact number of Base Table entries defined, each Base Table definition - shall utilize one of the predefined sizes for ID Value encodings defined in Table I 5-5 - 4277 (any unused entries shall be labeled as reserved, as provided in Annex J).
-The ID Size - Bit pattern is encoded in a Packed Object only when it uses a non-default Base ID Table. - Some entries in the table indicate a size that is not an integral power of two.
-When - 4280 encoding (into an IDLPO) ID Values from tables that utilize such sizes, each pair of ID - Values is encoded by multiplying the earlier ID of the pair by the base specified in the - fourth column of Table I-5-5 and adding the later ID of the pair, and encoding the result - 4283 in the number of bits specified in the fourth column.
-If there is a trailing single ID Value - for this ID Table, it is encoded in the number of bits specified in the third column of - 4285 Table I-5-5.
+4243 A Base Table containing a given number of entries inherently specifies the number of bits

+4245 2) of the number of entries).
+Since current and future data system ID Tables will vary in

+4246 unpredictable ways in terms of their numbers of table entries, there is a need to pre-define an ID

+4247 Value Size mechanism that allows for future extensibility to accommodate new tables, while

+4248 minimizing decoder complexity and minimizing the need to upgrade decoding software (other

+4249 than the addition of new tables).
+Therefore, regardless of the exact number of Base Table entries 4250 defined, each Base Table definition shall utilize one of the predefined sizes for ID Value 4251 encodings defined in Table I 5-5 (any unused entries shall be labeled as reserved, as provided in 4252 Annex J).
+The ID Size Bit pattern is encoded in a Packed Object only when it uses a non-default 4253 Base ID Table.
+Some entries in the table indicate a size that is not an integral power of two.
+4254 When encoding (into an IDLPO) ID Values from tables that utilize such sizes, each pair of ID 4255 Values is encoded by multiplying the earlier ID of the pair by the base specified in the fourth column of Table I-5-5 and adding the later ID of the pair, and encoding the result in the number 4256 of bits specified in the fourth column.
+If there is a trailing single ID Value for this ID Table, it is 4257 encoded in the number of bits specified in the third column of Table I-5-5.
+4258